 Note: You can access the Mesos web interface at

 DC/OS UI introduces the following concepts to illustrate the possible status of a Service at any point in time:

-Whenever a change to the Service has been requested by DC/OS, the instance is killed and a new instance is started.
-Similar to Deploying, DC/OS is performing the required actions, which haven’t completed yet.
+- Recovering - Whenever a change to the Service has is requested by DC/OS, the instance is killed and a new instance is started.
+Similar to Deploying, the Recovering status indicates that DC/OS is performing the required actions, which haven’t completed yet.

-A Service with target instances of 0 and who’s running tasks count is 0.
+- Stopped - A Service with target instances of 0 and a running tasks count of 0.
 Previously referred to as “Suspended” in the UI.